Hi.

 The collection of stories by Jorge Luis Borges is replete with philosophical puzzles and supernatural twists, featuring some of Borges's most intricately developed human characters.
 The narratives delve into the minds of diverse individuals, including an unrepentant Nazi, an imprisoned Mayan priest, fervent Christian theologians, a woman plotting vengeance against her father's "killer," and a man anticipating his assassin in a Buenos Aires guest house.
 In addition to these stories, the volume includes brief, haunting vignettes exploring literary imagination and personal identity, known as "The Maker."
 Borges penned these pieces as his failing eyesight and growing public fame began to erode his sense of self, adding a reflective and introspective dimension to the collection.

-Sandra Cisneros (United States/Mexico):
+Sandra Cisneros (Mexican American):

 Best known for "The House on Mango Street," exploring the Chicana experience.